Neosperience/GrassFormation/README.md

 ## Returned values

-Similarly to Supported Parameters, Group and Core custom resource lambda returns pretty much whatever the appropriate AWS API returns.
-You can find an example how to use them in the `GreengrassGroup` resource definition in th sample stack:
+Similarly to Supported Parameters, the custom resource lambda functions return pretty much whatever the appropriate AWS API returns.
+You can find an example how to use them in the `GreengrassGroup` resource definition in the sample stack:

 ```
 CoreDefinitionVersionArn: !GetAtt CoreDefinition.LatestVersionArn